-The Trust contracted with Aetna to provide a PPO network.
+For all other types of facilities and geographical regions, the Trust has contracted with Aetna to provide a PPO network.
 PPO Providers have agreed to provide Covered Persons with services and supplies at negotiated rates (does not apply to Medicare Retirees).

 When services are provided by a PPO Provider, the Plan generally pays a higher percentage of Covered Services than it does when services are provided by a Non-PPO Provider.
-There is also an out-of-pocket maximum when a PPO Provider is used.
-After a Covered Person reaches the out-of-pocket maximum, the Plan pays 100% for PPO Provider services.
-There is no out-of-pocket maximum when using a Non-PPO Provider.
 In addition, a Non-PPO Provider may balance bill a Covered Person for the difference between the billed charges and the Allowable Charge.
-Therefore, in most cases, a Covered Person's out-of-pocket costs are higher when services are provided by a Non-PPO Provider then when services are provided by a PPO Provider.
+Therefore, in most cases, a Covered Person's out-of-pocket costs are higher when services are provided by a Non-PPO Provider.

 It is important to confirm the status of a Provider before services are rendered.
 If more than one Provider will be involved in treatment, the status of all Providers should be confirmed.
-For example, if surgery is being scheduled, higher benefits are provided if all Providers (Physician, assistant surgeon, and anesthesiologist) are PPO Providers.
+For example, if surgery is being scheduled, higher benefits are provided if all Providers (Physician, assistance surgeon, and anesthesiologist) are PPO Providers.
 A Covered Person should also inquire whether any freestanding lab or x-ray services used by a Physician or facility are PPO Providers.